-Unless you have an extremely unusual house, Fuller could give you four major reasons, without even stepping in the front door, why your house won't hold up against what's coming in the future.
-He would tell you that your house is:
+Unless you have an extremely unusual house, Fuller could give you four major reasons, with-out even stepping in the front door, why your house won't hold up against what's coming in the future.
+He would tell you that your house is: Above: Cube and standard house shape.
+Below: Sphere and Bucky's geodesic dome.
+1. Too restricting: because it's not designed to be moved.
+2. Too wasteful of material: because houses don't have to be heavy and massive to be strong.

-- 1. Too restricting: because it's not designed to be moved. - 2.
-Too wasteful of material: because houses don't have to be heavy and massive to be strong. - 3.
-The wrong shape: because it's based on a cube, not a sphere. - 4.
-Too expensive: because it was built on the site rather than at a factory. -
+The wrong shape: because it's based on a cube, not a sphere.

+4. Too expensive: because it was built on the site rather than at a factory. -